-Cerrolongo has an area of 70 hectares and is located on a plateau at 60 metres above sea level.
-The soil composition ranges from clay (50%), silt (20%) and sand (30%), rich in fine gravel (4-5%), well drained and gently sloping.
+Covering an area of 70 hectares, Cerrolongo is situated on a plateau 60 metres above sea level.
+The soil composition is made up of clay (50%), silt (20%) and sand (30%); the terroir is rich in fine gravel (4-5%), and gently sloping with good rainwater drainage.

-The lands of Torre Bollita extend on 12 hectares downstream from the inhabited centre of Nova Siri Marina.
+Downstream from Nova Siri, the Torre Bollita lands cover 12 hectares.
 The area is named after the 16th century Aragonese tower, which belongs to the farm.
 The soil is mostly made up of clay (55%) and sand (45%), with non-homogeneous fine gravel (~5%).

-Santa Lania has a surface area of 18 hectares extending along the border with Calabria region.
+Santa Lania has a surface area of 18 hectares extending along the border with Calabria.
 The soil is mostly made up of clay (50%), silt (30%) and sand (20%), with a significant percentage of fine gravel (10%) and a sloping gradient of 7-8%.

-The Battifarano’s estate was turned into a farm business in the 1930s.
-Earlier there was a farm named “Masseria”, used for subsistence farming and to trade the goods and services used by our farm’s microcosm: our family, the day labourers and the coworkers.
+The Battifarano estate was only transformed into an agricultural business in the 1930s.
+Originally the land was occupied by a farm known as ‘Masseria’, used for subsistence farming and for the exchange of goods and services used by the micro-community comprising the Battifarano family, the day labourers, and other workers.

-But, with agricultural modernisation and the emergence of mass production, subsistence farming was not possible anymore, and the farm had to become a business.
-In the ancient farm, a fascinating and surreal coexistence started between the ancient master’s house, the rural houses and the warehouse, with technology and wicker baskets, ancient manuscripts of the 16th century and rain boots.
-A combination of history and everyday life that makes our farm winery unique, still today.
+With the advent of modern agriculture and the emergence of mass production, subsistence farming was no longer viable.
+As the ancient farm was transformed, a fascinating and extraordinary coexistence began between the ancient manor house and the farmhouses, between modern technology and wicker baskets, 16th century manuscripts and rubber boots.
+A combination of history and everyday life that makes our farm winery unique.